Story and Artifacts

 You can check out more about the National Museum of Korea here and see how to get there using public transports.
 It is in Seoul, so it is quite easy to find.

-I hope this is helpful in your search for the Silla Kingdom in ancient Korea.
+I hope this is helpful in your search for the story and artifacts of Silla Kingdom in ancient Korea.

 your messages